Cloud-Foundations/Dominator/cmd/installer/README.md

 hyper-control installer-shell $hostname
 ```
 where `$hostname` is the name/address of the machine running the *installer*.
+To disconnect from the remote shell use escape sequence `Ctrl-\`.

 ## Security
 RPC access is restricted using TLS client authentication.
 The *installer*